quicwg/base-drafts/draft-ietf-quic-tls.md

 genuine packet to be ignored as redundant.

 Once the TLS handshake is complete, both peers MUST ignore unprotected packets.
-The handshake is complete when the server receives a client's Finished message and when a client receives an acknowledgement that their Finished message was received.
 From that point onward, unprotected messages can be safely dropped.

 Since only TLS handshake packets and acknowledgments are sent in the clear, an attacker is able to force implementations to rely on retransmission for packets